 The City maintains \$2.08M in total capital replacement funds for all City departments.
 The capital funds serve as monies set aside for future capital purchases such as police vehicles, ambulances, and fire engines.
 The City budgets revenue annually for capital replacements based on a replacement schedule reflecting an estimated replacement cost and an item's useful life.
 The use of capital funds spreads out the effect of large purchases on the City's annual budgets.
 The capital funds assist in avoiding large expenditure swings from year to year, maintaining tax rates and ultimately saving the City money by not having to issue debt to acquire large items.
 An example of this in practice would be in February 2019, the City's capital fund was used to purchase a \$1,165,000 ladder truck to replace the City's aging 20-year-old fire engine without the need to acquire public debt.
-The City intends to fully fund the transfer to capital reserves every fiscal year, and in recent years has achieved this goal.
-The City's robust capital reserves are a tremendous fiscal asset of the City and contribute greatly to the City's fiscal strength.
+The City intends to fully fund the transfer to capital reserves are a tremendous fiscal asset of the City and contribute greatly to the City's fiscal strength.
 This Town Plan encourages future City Councils to prioritize fully funding capital reserves each year.